AndreiM13/Pizza-/problem_a/README.md

 Solution Description
 --------------------

-- In the output tuple 1 entry determines the order,
+- In the output tuple 1 entry, `4-0-1-2-Remaining` determines the order,

-- The Remaining relates to the other element that is not found in the `range(0,5)`, i.e. 3
+- The `Remaining` relates to the other element that is not found in the `range(0,5)`, i.e. 3

+- The Values are incremental values based on a reward framework

+- The Values are incremental values based on a reward framework with more magnitude.

 Alternative Configuration of the File
 -------------------------------------